Valve Terminology

 Applications.

-Coaxial valves are used a wide range of applications their use has grown significantly over the past few years as applications require a more precisespecial application coax valves faster response more compact valve that can offer bi-directional flow control, high flow, long reliable maintenance free 2/2 ON/OFF flow control or 3/2 and manifold diverting flow control for various standard air, gas, argon, nitrogen, helium, oxygen, water, pure water, light and heavy oils, vacuum, aggressive corrosive acidic and alkali media, contaminated and thick glutinous media such as paste like liquids up to 10,000CST.
+Coaxial valves are used a wide range of applications their use has grown significantly over the past few years as applications require a more precise faster response more compact valve that can offer bi-directional flow control, high flow, long reliable maintenance free 2/2 ON/OFF flow control or 3/2 and manifold diverting flow control for various standard air, gas, argon, nitrogen, helium, oxygen, water, pure water, light and heavy oils, vacuum, aggressive corrosive acidic and alkali media, contaminated and thick glutinous media such as paste like liquids up to 10,000CST.

 Valve options make coax valves a very attractive flow control solution for many engineers, such standard options available include normally open function (fail-safe open) , normally closed (fail safe closed), manifold sub base mount manifold systems, open and closed position feed back volt free switches, manual over ride facility, high temperature resistant valves, latching or bi-stable function, valve mounting brackets, aluminium electrical terminal enclosures and degreasing oil/grease free for oxygen applications.